 The next meeting of the yoopercoinshooters metal detecting club will be

-Saturday, June 30th, at Bayview Manor in Gladstone Michigan at 12:30 EST. Don't forget to bring your metal detectors!
-If you need directions, call Bill Bruner @ 241-9150 or send an email.
+Saturday, August 25th, at Bayview Manor in Gladstone Michigan at 12:30 EST. If you need directions, call Bill Bruner @ 241-9150 or send an email.

 Last month, (July 2013), Lynn Richards and I (Bill Bruner) decided to take a trip to the Ironwood, Michigan area to detect the Gogebic county fairgrounds and other places.
 We stayed at the Curry Park campground right next to the fairgrounds.
 We both brought our own vehicles.
 Lynn has a Toyota Rav4 and I have a Dodge Journey.
 We have air mattresses and pillows and slept in our cars and with the rear seats folded down the space was just right for our air mattresses.
 We also cut some nylon screen and taped it to the outside of the rear seat windows, so with the windows rolled down it would give us some fresh air while sleeping.
 Lynn borrowed a 12′ x 12′ screen tent for the trip.
 When not detecting we spent some of the daytime hours in the screen tent with a folding table and stacking chairs.
 We had a small stove and paper plates along with plastic eating utensils and brought canned food and sodas and bottled water from home.